gavinwahl/sdb/README.md

     Really? [n]:

 ## Remembering the master password

 sdb will automatically use gpg-agent if it is running.
-To start gpg-agent for only the current terminal, you can use
+To start gpg-agent, you can use

-    eval $(gpg-agent --daemon)

-To use it everywhere, start it in your `.xsession` file.
+    sdb agent